 What are the hours of operation for ticket sales and questions via phone?

-From September to June, Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 9am-4pm PST, Monday through Friday.
-In July and August, Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 6am-6pm PST, Monday through Saturday and 6am-5pm PST on Sundays.
-Please call 1.800.74 SHOWS to reach a friendly Lake Tahoe Shakespeare Festival representative to process your ticket purchase and/or answer any questions that you have.
+From September through June, Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 9am-4pm PST, Monday through Friday.
+In July and August, Lake Tahoe Shakespeare Festival’s telephone ticket sales and customer service are available daily from 8am-5pm PST.
+Please call 1.800.74 SHOWS (800-747-4697) to reach a friendly Lake Tahoe Shakespeare Festival representative to process your ticket purchase and/or answer any questions that you have.